kauredo/real_estate_scraper/railway-deploy.md

 ## Automated GitHub Deployment (Recommended)

 The API is configured for automatic deployment via Railway's GitHub integration.
-Pushes to `main` branch that modify the `api/` directory will automatically trigger a deployment.
+Pushes to `main` branch will automatically trigger a deployment.

 ### Initial Setup